How to Start Investing in Private Equity

 In addition to the risk of loss, private equity investors must be able to withstand having their investment capital be illiquid for an extended period of time.
 Unlike stocks, no public exchange or market exists where private equity shares can be liquidated, so you must be prepared to give up access to your investment capital for years at a time.

-If you’ve invested into a private equity ETF, venture capital fund or real estate venture, you have an ownership stake without a voice.
+If you’ve invested in a private equity ETF, venture capital fund or real estate venture, you have an ownership stake without a voice.
 You, and your investment capital, are completely in the hands of the fund manager or general partner.
 You’ve got to be really certain of their ability to deliver on their stated goals.

 Is Private Equity Investing Right for You?